numpy/numpy-financial/README.md

 The source code for this package is available at https://github.com/numpy/numpy-financial.

 The importable name of the package is `numpy_financial`.
-When giving the name a shortened alias, `npf` is recommended.
+The recommended alias is `npf`.
 For example,

 ```
 >>> import numpy_financial as npf